20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 You can also catch a train from here to other UK regions, like Cambridge and Suffolk, adding to the bustling atmosphere.

 Apart from taking in the environment, you’ll want to admire the architecture.
-The vaulted iron ceilings are a throw-back to the advent of rail travel, while the glass roof and walkway add a contemporary touch.
+The vaulted iron ceilings are a throwback to the advent of rail travel, while the glass roof and walkway add a contemporary touch.

 2. Kindertransport -The Arrival Memorial